 Part of an ambitious, multi-phased housing plan, Centennial Village builds on efforts to re-define what it means to live, learn, work, and meet at the University of Miami.
 The project follows an upper-class student village currently under construction and set to open in August 2020.
-“The University will be providing the next generation of ’Canes a unique residential experience that will enhance and contribute more to their college success,” shares Patricia A. Whitely, Vice President for Student.
+“The University will be providing the next generation of ’Canes a unique residential experience that will enhance and contribute more to their college success,” shares Patricia A. Whitely, Vice President for Student Affairs.
 “We look forward to this project, which will complement the Student Housing Village currently under construction.”

 VMDO was selected as the winning designer from a pool of invited applicants, five of whom were asked to present design work over a multi-staged interview process.
 Design plans for Centennial Village have been submitted to the City of Coral Gables for review, and the University plans to break ground on the project in the summer of 2020.
 A phased schedule is in place, with the first phase of Centennial Village opening in fall 2022 and the second phase opening in fall 2024.
 VMDO is teamed with Miami-based Zysocvich Architects to develop and execute the project.